 Girl: I do not understand

-Comment: The slave girl is having to work harder than Meno’s slave boy; it is possible that she has to retrace the construction herself in order to ‘see’ what is being indicated.
+Comment: The slave girl is having to think about harder questions than Meno’s slave boy; it is possible that she has to retrace the construction herself in order to ‘see’ what is being indicated.
 And we notice that here she is not allowing herself to be bullied into acquiescence.

 Xanthippe: Has not each interior line cut off two of the original triangles?